muntisa/mDL-ArtTransfer/README.md

 ![Output Dome Starry Night Van Gogh](images/mDL-ArtTransfer_dome-Van-Gogh.png)

 An extreme example of art transfer is using a QR code as style.
-The Stat Center MIT content shows that Coursera's and fchollet's AIs are able to maintain relativelly accurate the shape of the building.
-Opposite, the other 2 AIs are loosing the containt.
+The Stat Center MIT content shows that fchollet's AI is able to maintain relativelly accurate the shape of the building.
+Opposite, the other 2 AIs are loosing the content.

 ![Output Stata center MIT muntisa orcid qrcode](images/mDL-ArtTransfer_qr_code.png)